bareos/bareos/README.md

 If you wish to contribute to barbossa, please read both the [CONTRIBUTION.md](CONTRIBUTION.md) and [README-GIT.md](README-GIT.md) file.

-### LICENSES
+### LICENSE

-Barbossa is licensed under AGPL Version 3, unless there is no other license mentioned, e.g. in external libraries, frameworks etc., which are beeing used by Barbossa.
+Barbossa is licensed under AGPL Version 3.

-* Zend Framework 2 - BSD 3-Clause License
-* ZendSkeletonApplication - MIT/BSD like License
-* Composer Dependency Manager for PHP - MIT License
-* jQuery - MIT License
-* jqplot - dual licensed under MIT and GPL version 2 licenses
-* Twitter Bootstrap - Apache License v2.0